- PBR Maps: Normal, Base color, Metallic, Roughness, Specular for relighting

 Output Format

-- PNG Sequence: 8-bit PNG image sequences for each VFX pass.
-Ideal for frame-by-frame editing.
+- PNG: 8-bit PNG sequences for each VFX pass.

 Good vs. Bad Footage